 Anish is an MPhil student pursuing the study of Climate Change in Philosophy.
 He started volunteering with SWAN in the month of April.
 Some of his interests involve advocacy for action against climate change, and with SWAN for the basic rights of migrant workers.
 Apart from this, he takes interest in promoting Indian culture and heritage, especially music, dance and the arts.

 Padma is a Public Policy and Governance Professional and an RYT 200 certified Hatha Yoga Teacher.
 She has volunteered with SWAN since April 2020.
 Her current work at Anode Governance Lab focuses on strengthening public institutions through improving governance in rural public institutions.
 She has previously worked with IBM as a consultant and Dhwani RIS as a project manager.

 Himadri is working in a private sector based in Bangalore.
 She has been a volunteer with SWAN since May 2020.
 Working with stranded migrant workers during the crisis exposed her to the distress and hardship that workers have been through ever since the first lockdown.
 At present, she is involved with the SWAN fellowship program to amplify the migrant workers’ voices to the larger discourse.

-Samiksha is a post graduate in Education as well as Sociology.
-Her professional experience is in various aspects of education ranging from school education, teacher education, curriculum and pedagogy and research in education.
-She has worked in the discipline of Primary Mathematics with Jodo Gyan and has been involved in conducting teachers’ orientation on activity-based processes.
-Currently, she is part of IIHS under the project Transforming Education for Sustainable Futures.
-She is a volunteer with SWAN since April 2020.
+Samiksha has an academic background in Education and Sociology.
+Her professional experience includes various aspects of education such as school education, teacher education, curriculum and pedagogy, and educational research.
+She has previously worked in the discipline of Primary Mathematics and has been involved in conducting teachers’ orientation programs across states.
+Currently, she is employed in the field of educational research.
+She has been a volunteer with SWAN since April 2020.